raja083/StramX/read.md

     Client sends the Refresh Token to server (usually via a special endpoint like /token/refresh).
 -> Server verifies the Refresh Token and    issues a new Access Token (and maybe new Refresh Token).
 User continues using app without re-logging in.

+# controllers

+# user registration:
+1. Get the user details from frontend.
+2. validations : check email if it is correct and not empty
+3. check if user already exists  : using username and email
+4. check if files are provided or not (avatar and cover image)
+5. upload the images to cloudinary
+6. create user object - create entry in db
+7. remove password and refresh token field from response
+8. check for user creation
+9. return response or error if not formed user